Voluntary work in Denmark

-Champions in contentment and an exceptional quality of life, delicious dining, delightful design, happiness thanks to hygge - Denmark seems to get it all right.
+Champions in contentment and an exceptional quality of life, delicious dining, delightful design, happiness thanks to hygge – Denmark seems to get it all right.
 Denmark is the southernmost of the Nordic countries; the Scandinavian nation is known for being one of the most socially progressive countries in the world with one of the lowest crime rates in the world, meaning you can jet off for voluntary work in Denmark with no worries!
-If that isn’t enough, world happiness reports consistently ranked Denmark as number one, meaning the practise of hygge really does pay off!
+If that isn’t enough, world happiness reports consistently ranked Denmark as number one, meaning the practice of hygge really does pay off!

 The capital of Denmark with a population of around 5.8 million, Copenhagen is the epitome of Scandi cool with nine centuries of history that has evolved into the culture you experience walking around the landmark littered streets.
-Whizz around the streets on bicycle, visit the cosy cafes and gawp at the colourful townhouses as the city packs a lot into its small location and offers a fun-filled destination for those seeking voluntary work in Denmark.
+Whizz around the streets on bicycle, visit the cozy cafes and gawp at the colorful townhouses as the city packs a lot into its small location and offers a fun-filled destination for those seeking voluntary work in Denmark.